paulobtn/ytpl/README.md

 # ytpl

 A small and portable shell based tool to extract metadata from youtube playlists.
 I used to save my playlists using my google account, but videos were randomly deleted all the time and the youtube interface doesn't show which videos were deleted.
 So I made this little tool to easily extract playlists metadata into parsable formats like csv or tsv.
-You can open the output in a spreadsheet.
+It's possible to open the output in a spreadsheet or any other compatible software.
 I also added support for tags.
 This is useful to work with multiple playlists and it makes this script better integrated with my other tool [cli-bookmarker](http://github.com/paulobtn/cli-bookmarker).

 ## Features

-* Extract youtube playlists to a csv file
+* Extract youtube playlists into a csv file
-* Format the output in any order
+* select the fields and format the output in any order
 * Use any separator you want

 ## Install